UW–Madison offers programs for working adults and other nontraditional students to continue their education and advance their career.

 The University of Wisconsin–Madison has long been recognized as one of America’s great universities.
 A public, land-grant institution, UW–Madison offers a complete spectrum of liberal arts studies, professional programs, and student activities.
 Whether you want new skills or a new career, on campus or online, UW–Madison is the place to be to advance your career with professional degree programs.

 Flexible and Online Learning

-If you already have an undergraduate degree and want to move your life ahead with a graduate-level education, Advance Your Career is the place to begin your research.
+If you already have an undergraduate degree and want to move your life ahead with a graduate-level education, Professional Degrees & Certificates is the place to begin your research.
 These master’s degrees and graduate-level certificates are offered in online, accelerated, or evening and weekend formats tailored for working adults.

 In distance education courses, all or the vast majority of the instruction and interaction takes place online or through correspondence.
 UW–Madison students — whether undergrad, graduate, or non-degree University Special Student — may choose distance education courses for a variety of reasons.
-Through the UW–Madison Schedule of Classes , you can search specifically for distance education courses under the Mode of Instruction field.
+Through UW–Madison Course Search & Enroll , you can search specifically for distance education courses.
+Choose General Public or Students, Faculty, and Staff, then search by Mode of Instruction.